sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 in this specification.
 A general-purpose Client library MAY support additional features for use with non-iGov-NL OpenID Connect Identity Providers.

+As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
+Everything else in this specification is normative.

 # Use Case & context
 This profiles supports several Use Cases.
 Design choices within this profile have been made with these Use Cases under consideration.

 The generic Use Case is an End-User with the intention to consume an online service of a Service Provider.
 As the Service requires authentication, this triggers the authentication process.

 Authentication is provided in a federated manner.
 In other words, a Client system is relying upon another system for authentication.
 Either a central Identity Provider (IdP) / OpenID Provider (OP) or a (distributed) network of OpenID Providers, a.k.a. a federation or scheme is being used.
-The ecosystem supported by the OpenID Provider can either be a single organisation (intra organisational) or can be an interorganisational setting, through either bilateral or multilateral agreements.
+The ecosystem supported by the OpenID Provider can either be a single organization (intra organizational) or can be an interorganizational setting, through either bilateral or multilateral agreements.
 In case a federation or scheme is being used, an Identity Broker may be applicable.
 Although this profile allows for usage in a federation, no explicit support for federations is _currently_ included.

 The Service is offered by a (semi)governmental or public Service Provider.
 The Use Case therefore explicitly covers citizen to government (C2G) as well as business to government (B2G) contexts.
 This profile is not limited to C2G and B2G, nor intended to excluded consumer to business (C2B) and business to business (B2B) contexts, however additional considerations may be applicable in other contexts.

-The Service Provider or Relying Party requests either an authenticated identifier, attributes or both from the OP.
+The Service Provider or Relying Party requests either an authenticated identifier, attributes or both from the OpenID Provider.
 As target User audiences are diverse, multiple types of identifiers can be supported.

 ## Representation
 This profile supports several Use Cases for representation, which apply when an End-User intends to consume an online Service that requires authentication on behalf of a Natural Person or Legal Entity (the Service Consumer).
 The End-User is a Natural Person, representing the Service Consumer through a representation relationship.
 The relationship has to be formalized and may be either a direct relationship, either voluntarily on legal grounds, or a chain of representation relationships.
 The formalization of these relationships is out of scope of this profile.